junxit/us-congress-bills-111/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Veterans Dog Training Therapy Act ”.
+This Act may be cited as the “Veterans Dog Training Therapy Act”.

 ## § 2.
 Department of Veterans Affairs pilot program on dog training therapy